lojnys/finance-record/README.md

 **note: I should first access the overall transactions, then move on to filtering**

 *06/19/2022*
-- [x] Fix error 1: error in retrieving the previous total amount
+- [x] Fix error 1: error in retrieving the previous total amount.
-- [ ] Fix error 2: error in retrieving the transaction (addtion. by filter)
+- [ ] Fix error 2: error in retrieving the transaction (addtion. by filter).